daveho/declarative-autograder/guide.md

 1. There is a directory hierarchy containing the autograder files and the student submission files
 2. The `run_autograder` script, which is the autograder, is in the top level of the hierarchy
-3. The `autograder2.rb`, which is the Ruby module implementing DAF, is either in the same directory as `run_autograder`, or is in a subdirectory called `source`
+3. The file `autograder2.rb`, which is the Ruby module implementing DAF, is either in the same directory as `run_autograder`, or is in a subdirectory called `source`
 4. Data files needed by the autograder, such as test inputs and expected outputs, are in a subdirectory named either `files` or `source/files`